-When is the next lunar eclipse?
+When is the next blood moon?

 If Earth partially blocks the sun, and the darkest part of its shadow falls across the moon's surface, it is called a partial eclipse.
 You will see a black shadow taking a bite out of the moon.
 Sometimes, the moon passes through the lighter part of Earth's shadow, causing a penumbral eclipse.
-Only seasoned skywatchers will be able to tell the difference, because the moon only darkens very slightly.
+Only seasoned skywatchers will be able to tell the difference because the moon only darkens very slightly.

 During a full eclipse, however, something spectacular happens.
 The moon is fully in Earth's shadow.
 At the same time, a little bit of light from Earth's sunrises and sunsets (on the disk of the planet) falls on the surface of the moon.
 Because the light waves are stretched out, they look red.
 When this red light strikes the moon's surface, it also appears red.